TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 ## Default Block Properties

-While each type of block can have its own set of properties, there are some properties that all block types have.
-See the definition for `DefaultBlockProps`:
+While each type of block can have its own set of properties, there are some properties that all block types have by default, which you can find in the definition for `DefaultBlockProps`:

 ```typescript
 type DefaultBlockProps = {